 - Monarch Blue and Light-Blue finish with blue interior- It's a combination that never goes out of style.
 People liked the austere and straightforward designs quite a lot.

 - Blue finish with light blue interior- One looking for a more serene feel of the casket will find this color combination as perfect.

 - White and gold finish with white interior - Customers liking a classic appearance with a subtle luxurious feel will choose this color combination a lot, since it's also affordable.
 There are also white and gold casket combinations.

 - Brushed Copper-bronze with Ivory Interior- The bold color of the finish is warmed up by the ivory interior.
 It's an excellent choice for customers that are rough on the outside, but incredibly warm within their hearts.

-- Knight blue and Silver finish with the light-blue interior- The outer glacier finish completes perfectly with the light-blue interior.
+- Spruce blue and Silver finish with the light-blue interior- The outer glacier finish completes perfectly with the light-blue interior.

 - Silver finish with white velvet interior- Nothing whispers “dignity" more than velvet.
 The white velvet interior has a royal feel to it, whereas the silver outer finish gives it a wintery vibe, but in the right way.

-- Blue with Silver and White Velvet Interior- Anyone is finding peace and serenity after dying finds this color combination depicting their feeling perfectly.
+- Blue with Gold and light-blue Velvet Interior- Anyone is finding peace and serenity after dying finds this color combination depicting their feeling perfectly.
 Accepting death is difficult to make, but some manage to do it.
 To some extent, this particular combination describes it perfectly.

 - Silver Finish with White Interior-It's a color combination for customers that are bold and strong while finding a peaceful rest after dying.

 - Pink and lilac Finish with Pink interior - For people that loved colors when alive, this finishing color of the casket reflects their personality the best way.

 One last piece of advice